Welcome to the

 Wisconsin HS Rodeo Association

-2019 Wisconsin National High School Finals Shooting Team
+Thank You To Our 2020-21 Wisconsin National High School Finals Team Sponsors!

 For the Girls: the following rodeo events are available: Breakaway Roping, Barrel Racing, Pole Bending, Team Roping, Girls Cattle Cutting, Goat Tying, Reined Cow Horse, Queen Contest, and Shooting.

 For the Boys: Bareback Riding, Steer Wrestling, Saddle Bronc Riding, Calf Roping, Bull Riding, Boys Cattle Cutting, Team Roping, Reined Cow Horse and Shooting.